 You might call water the unsung hero of beer ingredients.
 It doesn't get the recognition that the barley malt and hops get, but water actually constitutes up to 95% of beer's total ingredient profile.

-Barley malt - the 'soul' of beer
+A 'germinated barley', barley malt is to beer what grapes

-A 'germinated barley', barley malt is to beer what grapes are to wine.
-It is used as a source of starch and enzymes to degrade starch into a simple sugar needed for fermentation.
-It is also responsible for giving beer its color and its malty flavor.
+are to wine.
+It is used as a source of starch and enzymes

 Unmalted Grains - the 'enhancer' of beer